pytorch/tutorials/advanced_source/dispatcher.rst

 can we add autograd support to it?
 As you might guess, we will register an autograd kernel (similar to what's described in the `custom autograd function <cpp_autograd>`_ tutorial)!
-However, there is a twist: unlike the CPU and CUDA kernels, the autograd kernel usually has *redispatch*: it does proper backward node setup in autograd kernel, then calls back into the dispatcher to get to the CPU/CUDA inference implementations.
+However, there is a twist: unlike the CPU and CUDA kernels, the autograd kernel needs to *redispatch*: it needs to call back into the dispatcher to get to the inference kernels, e.g. CPU or CUDA implementations.

 Thus, before we write the autograd kernel, let's write a *dispatching function* which calls into the dispatcher to find the right kernel for your operator.